Healthcare GRC

 CMS oversight

-CMS exercises oversight of AEs, which are responsible for overseeing and managing marketplace operations to ensure compliance with federal regulations, safeguard consumer data, and maintain the integrity of the HIM.
+CMS exercises oversight of AEs and DEEs, which are responsible for overseeing and managing marketplace operations to ensure compliance with federal regulations, safeguarding consumer data, and maintaining the integrity of the HIM.
 Key aspects of CMS’s oversight include:

-- Requiring AEs to undergo rigorous audit processes, including demonstrating compliance with security and privacy control requirements.
+• Requiring AEs and DEEs to undergo rigorous audit processes, including demonstrating compliance with security and privacy control requirements.

-- Requiring AEs to adhere to operational policies and procedures such as providing accurate plan information, maintaining transparent consumer interactions, and facilitating HIM enrollment without bias.
+• Requiring AEs and DEEs to adhere to operational policies and procedures, such as providing accurate plan information, maintaining transparent consumer interactions, and facilitating HIM enrollment without bias.

-- Requiring AEs to report any data breaches or system incidents promptly and to take corrective actions as directed by CMS and the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR).
+• Requiring AEs and DEEs to report any data breaches or system incidents promptly and to take corrective actions as directed by CMS and the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR).

-- Requiring AEs to renew their Authority to Connect (ATC) or Authority to Operate (ATO) annually, providing updated documentation and evidence of continued compliance with all requirements.
+• Requiring AEs and DEEs to renew their Authority to Connect (ATC) or Authority to Operate (ATO) annually, providing updated documentation and evidence of continued compliance with all requirements.

-Through these oversight mechanisms, CMS ensures that AEs in the healthcare.gov environment deliver secure, compliant, and user-friendly services, aligning with the ACA’s mission to expand access to quality health coverage.
+Through these oversight mechanisms, CMS ensures that AEs and DEEs in the healthcare.gov environment deliver secure, compliant, and user-friendly services, aligning with the ACA’s mission to expand access to quality health coverage.

 ARC-AMPE

-The minimum control baseline for ARC-AMPE compliance consists of 401 controls which have been derived from the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 Revision 5, “Security and Privacy Controls for Information Systems and Organizations.”
+The minimum control baseline for ARC-AMPE compliance consists of 402 controls (AE) and 308 controls (DEE), which have been derived from the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 Revision 5, “Security and Privacy Controls for Information Systems and Organizations.”

-The number of controls required represents a significant increase from the MARS-E baseline, and AEs should be prepared for an increased level of effort for developing the SSPP and to submit more artifacts during audits.
+The minimum number of controls required represents a significant increase from the previous baselines, and AEs and DEEs should be prepared for an increased level of effort in developing the SSPP and submitting more artifacts during audits.

-Another major change is the format of the SSPP template contained in Volume 2.
-MARS-E uses a Microsoft Word format whereas ARC-AMPE’s SSPP is an Excel spreadsheet.
+Another major change is the format of the SSPP template, which is currently in Microsoft Word format, whereas ARC-AMPE’s SSPP is in Excel spreadsheet format.